mathbruyen/computers/README.md

-Software installed on my computers with sources
+Software installed on my computers with tutorial sources